GreatYellow-ltd/landscape-recovery-ontology/README.md

 ## License

+This ontology and all original documentation are released under CC BY 4.0 (ontology & docs) and MIT (code/examples).
 - **Ontology & docs:** CC BY 4.0 (`LICENSE-CC-BY-4.0`)
 - **Code & examples:** MIT (`LICENSE`)

 Rationale: Many ontologies (e.g., **AgrO**) use **CC BY 4.0** for the ontology; tooling frequently uses MIT/Apache-2.0 (e.g., **DOAP**, **OGC**). :contentReference[oaicite:7]{index=7}

+The LRO ontology reuses and references a number of existing vocabularies and code lists.
+Each retains its own licence, which applies when those terms are used:

+SOSA/SSN, OWL-Time – W3C Recommendations (reuse encouraged under W3C terms).
+GeoSPARQL 1.1 – OGC standard, openly reusable.
+QUDT – © QUDT.org, licensed CC BY 4.0.
+FOAF – Licensed under CC BY 1.0.
+ENVO, EUNIS, SWEET – OBO Foundry ontologies, licensed CC0 unless otherwise noted.
+FIBO – © EDM Council, licensed MIT.
+UK Habitat Classification (UKHab) – The UKHab classification scheme is free-to-use under its own EULA.
+This ontology references UKHab codes as identifiers only and does not redistribute the full classification tables or definitions.
+Users wishing to apply UKHab in production must register with the UKHab partnership and agree to their terms of use: https://ukhab.org

+**Disclaimer**
+Great Yellow does not claim ownership of the external vocabularies or classifications listed above.
+Where UKHab or other third-party schemes are referenced, it is solely to support interoperability.
+Users are responsible for ensuring they comply with the relevant licence terms of those vocabularies when reusing or redistributing data.

 ## Contributing